Brush Recycling Center | Residential Brush Pick Up | Storm Cleanup | Free Mulch

 Not accepted: leaves (bagged leaves and grass clippings are accepted at the front Recycling Center), grass, landscape waste (palm trees, cacti, compost), tree stumps, treated wood such as telephone poles, railroad ties, lumber, demolition debris, rock, concrete, hazardous waste, and household garbage.

-(Residents must live inside Round Rock City limits and must prove residency by showing a current City of Round Rock water bill and valid drivers license to qualify for free drop off).
+(Residents must live inside Round Rock City limits and must prove residency by showing a current City of Round Rock water bill and valid drivers license to qualify for free drop off.
+Service provided inside City limits to City taxpayers only).
 A cubic yard of brush is measured by multiplying height X width X length divided by 27.
 Height, width, and length are measured in feet (12 inches).

 |Small Load (less than 2 cubic yards of brush|